JohnReeves/pyzza/index.md

 ***

-##Task 6 - Things to add to your Pizza
+## Task 5 - Things to add to your Pizza

 * Making the base
   * Note - the numbers give a bounding box for the oval